adventure-island/tensorlab/README.md

            | +-- model_fit_<model_id>.csv - The log file containing the model performance data generated after each epoch
            | +-- training_<model_id>_<timestamp>.log - The log file containing the details of the training process
 ```
-Every time you start a new experiment, the ID in the model_id file will be automatically increased, and a new folder under with this new ID as its name will created, all training output will stored in this folder
+Every time you start a new experiment, the ID in the model_id file will be automatically increased, and a new folder with this new ID as its name will created, all training output will be stored in this folder

 ## Resuming your existing experiment
 1. **Choose the model** - Double check current model ID in **model_id** file, update as necessary to point it to a specific model with which you want to resume training